-- HDFS Snapshots snapshots represent state of data lake at a point in time.
+2. HDFS Snapshots - snapshots represent state of data lake at a point in time.
 HDFS snapshots can be build an as-is image of data lake.
-In addition, they can be used to stitch data during accidental losses. - Hive metastore replication Hive supports metastore replication to other clusters with simple configuration in hdfs-site.xml file.
-Although custom replication frameworks are possible, but by default, system uses org.apache.hive.hcatalog.api.repl.exim.EximReplicationTaskFactory org.apache.hive.hcatalog.api.repl.exim.EximReplicationTaskFactory implementation for data capture, movement, and ingestion commands.
+In addition, they can be used to stitch data during accidental losses us is initige of and lake.
+In addition, they can be used to shien and and

+3. Hive metastore replication - Hive supports metastore replication to other clusters with simple configuration in hdfs-site.xml file.
+Although custom replication frameworks are possible, but by default, system uses org.apache.hive.hcatalog.api.repl.exim.EximReplicationTaskFactory implementation for data capture, movement, and ingestion commands.